mikgroup/data_crimes/README.md

 Official github repository for the paper [Subtle data crimes: naively training machine learning algorithms could lead to overly-optimistic results](https://arxiv.org/abs/2109.08237) and [ISMRM abstract](https://index.mirasmart.com/ISMRM2021/PDFfiles/0222.html).

-Notice: this repo is still under construction.
-It will be finalized over the next couple of weeks (Dec 2021).
+### Notice: this repo is still under construction!
+It will be finalized over the next couple of weeks (last update: Dec 14, 2021).